juji-io/docs/docs/index.md

 ### **Create First AI Chatbot**

 After signing in, you can now create your first AI chatbot.
-Click on the red `+ AI Helper` button and follow the process to select `Say hello world` template.
+Click on the red `+ AI Helper` button and follow the process to select `Use a blank template`.

 ### **Preview Chatbot**